notaryproject/specifications/trust-store-trust-policy-specification.md

 #### Scope Constraints

 - There MUST NOT be two trust policies with the same scope.
 - There MUST be only one trust policy applicable to an artifact.
 In the case of overlapping scopes, the longest prefix match rule is used.
-For example, the `wabbit-networks.io/software/dotnet/ocp-release` image if there are two trust policies with overlapping scopes `registry.wabbit-networks.io/software` and `registry.wabbit-networks.io/software/dotnet` then the policy with the longest-prefix matching scope i.e. `registry.wabbit-networks.io/software/dotnet` will be used for signature evaluation.
+E.g. For the `wabbit-networks.io/software/dotnet/ocp-release` image if there are two trust policies with overlapping scopes `registry.wabbit-networks.io/software` and `registry.wabbit-networks.io/software/dotnet` then the policy with the longest-prefix matching scope i.e. `registry.wabbit-networks.io/software/dotnet` will be used for signature evaluation.
-- There MUST only be only one trust policy without the `scope` key, which means that the trust policy has global scope(applicable to all artifacts).
-The trust policy without the `scope` key is optional.
+- Optionally, there can be one trust policy without scope.
+The trust policy without scope applies to all artifacts.
+- The scope MUST NOT support reference expansion i.e. URIs must be explicit.
+E.g. the scope should be `docker.io/library/registry` rather than `registry`.

 ### Extended Validation